in

 #15 That Lady in Ermine (1948)

-That Lady In Ermine (1948)
+That Lady in Ermine (1948)

 In this enchanting musical fantasy, Betty Grable shines in a dual role as both the present-day Countess Angelina and her 19th-century ancestor, the spirited and independent Countess Francesca.
 Grable's captivating performance showcases her talent for blending romance, comedy, and fantasy, as she navigates a complex love triangle involving a dashing Hungarian Colonel (Douglas Fairbanks Jr.) and a bumbling Italian captain (Cesar Romero).
 The film's lavish costumes, whimsical storyline, and delightful musical numbers highlight Grable's exceptional singing and dancing abilities, and her undeniable star power.
 That Lady in Ermine is a charming and entertaining cinematic experience, with Grable's radiant presence at its heart.